 Secondly, it reduces your carbon footprints.
 So, what does it mean?
 It simply means that you help the environment because you reduce the release of carbon dioxide into the air.
 Now, you might ask how it works.
 By simply using solar energy, you reduce the demand for power plants in burning fossil fuels.
 In effect, these power plants produce lesser greenhouse gases to the environment.
 Meanwhile, some highly developed countries like Germany and the Netherlands plan to eliminate CO2 emission from non-renewable power sources by using more solar and other renewable types of energy.

 Additionally, installing solar panels for homes is a great investment to make.
 It will pay for itself in an average of 6 years.
 For the rest of its 25-year or more life span, you will enjoy free electricity.
 It also increases the value of your property.

-If you want to learn more about the advantages of solar energy, start reading our previous post
+We encourage you to learn more about the advantages of solar energy by reading our previous post

 Before you buy solar panels for your home, make sure you know the basic things about them.
 They come in various shapes, sizes, power capacities, types, and other characteristics.
 It is important to note as well that they come in many different brands.
 Thus, the solar panel cost also varies.

 You will find more of the details on the solar module datasheet that manufacturers provide.
 Indeed, it is a good idea to know your solar panels first before buying and installing them.

 There are a few types of solar panels that are available in the market.
 However, we will just introduce the top 3 solar cell types which most solar homes use.